The $L^p$-continuity of wave operators for fractional order Schr\"odinger operators: Introduction

 The wave operators for the usual Schr\"odinger operator $-\Delta+V$, when $m=1$ are well-studied, beginning with the pioneering works of Yajima, \cite{YajWkp1,YajWkp2,YajWkp3}.
 Which inspired further work when $m=1$ in all dimensions $n\geq 1$, see \cite{JY2,JY4,DF,Miz, Yaj,YajNew} for example.
 On $\mathbb R^3$, Beceanu and Schlag obtained detailed structure formulas for the wave operators, \cite{Bec,BS,BS2}.
 The $L^2$ existence and other properties of the higher order wave operators have been studied by many authors, including Agmon \cite{agmon}, Kuroda \cite{Kur1, Kur2}, H\"ormander \cite{Hor}, and Schechter, \cite{Sche,ScheArb}.

 There has been much interest in non-linear fractional Schr\"odinger equations, see for example \cite{Cnonlin,HSnonlin,GZnonlin,FZnonlin,PSnonlin,Dnonlin,BGVnonlin}, studying well-posedness, blow-up and scattering.
 However, the linear analysis is more limited with results focusing on the free equation $iu_t=(-\Delta)^su$.
 Cho, Ozawa, and Xia studied dispersive and Strichartz estimates for the free operator assuming initial data in distorted Besov spaces, \cite{COX}.
 Further study of Strichartz estimates for related operators may be found in \cite{CL,GW}, for example.
-To the best of our knowledge, the only result on dispersive estimates for a perturbed equation is that of the authors in \cite{EGG frac disp}.
+To the best of our knowledge, the only results on dispersive estimates for a perturbed equation is that of the authors in \cite{EGG frac disp} and a recent paper by Taira, \cite{Taira}, which considers local time decay on weighted $L^2$ spaces for positive potentials.

 Our analysis relies on careful study of the resolvent operators, which are defined by $\mR_V(\lambda)=((-\Delta)^{\alpha}+V-\lambda)^{-1}$ and $\mR_0(\lambda)=((-\Delta)^{\alpha}-\lambda)^{-1}$.
 Our usual starting point to study the wave operators is the stationary representation